zero-to-mastery/ascii-art/README.md

 3. Create a pull request
 4. [Tweet about making your first Hacktoberfest pull request](https://ctt.ac/UR9dA)

 > Congratulations!
-You are now one pull request closer to getting that free t-shirt.
+Now you're one order closer to getting that tree planted in your name and the digital reward.
 Repeat these steps until you have made at least 4 qualifying pull requests.
 You can check how many qualifying pull requests you have made at <https://hacktoberfest.digitalocean.com/profile> Have Fun and Happy Coding!

 ### Bonus Task